Fellowship-Wide Services Information

 ...does all of the above solely to help fulfill the primary purpose as stated in Tradition Five, to carry the S.L.A.A. message to the sex and love addict who still suffers.

 ...is fully self-supporting according to Tradition Seven.
 The F.W.S.
 Office does not accept any contributions from outside sources.
-It relies entirely on contributions from groups and their members to support its functioning as well as the sales of S.L.A.A.
+It relies entirely on contributions from Groups, Intergroups, and individual members to support its functioning as well as the sales of S.L.A.A.
 Conference-approved literature .

 If you have questions or would like more information on S.L.A.A.